flynn-chen/Coronavirus-Home-Testing-Kit/README.md

 The test could be divided into two general steps, **RNA Extraction** and **qRT-PCR**.

 For pipetting, try using disposable sterile exact volume transfer pipettes found here: https://www.pipette.com/transferpipettes?sbr=873&sbn=Globe%20Scientific%C2%A0Exact%20Volume%20Transfer%20Pipettes
+A bucket full of ice might also be needed to prevent degradation of RNA and real-time PCR enzymes.

 #### RNA Extraction